ClemensKohl/dotfiles/README.md

 ## NeoVim
 - [ ] Get plots to show in molten.
 - [ ] Make utils toggle for color plugin.
+- [ ] Move all plugin specific keymaps to plugin loading.